KQM-git/TCL/docs/evidence/characters/electro/keqing.md

 [YouTube](https://youtu.be/XTXQ30QguLA): Check the last hilichurl.
 There's also a final clip in the video that can be paused to check which damage numbers pop up.

 **Significance:**
-This means that it is possible for Keqing to hit up to 3 times before hitting E2, which is relevant because it is E2 that generates energy.
-If a target dies before E2, then no energy is generated.
+This means that it is possible for Keqing to hit up to 3 times before hitting E2, which is relevant because it is E2 that generates Energy.
+If a target dies before E2, then no Energy is generated.
 The ordering can potentially affect calcs or something similar, maybe even for future characters that only buff certain amount of hits.

 ### C2: Keen Extraction